Shanster695/nhl_draft_ranker/README.md

 3. Generates updated ranking JSON files
 4. Commits the refreshed data for the website to display

 Because prospect evaluations change throughout the season, rankings may shift as new information becomes available.
-At the time of writing, there are only 87 ranked 2027 prospects, 29 2028 prospects, and 3 2029 prospects (two of which are on the same team...).
+At the time of writing, there are only 87 listed 2027 prospects, 27 listed 2028 prospects, and 3 listed 2029 prospects.
+As more information comes out, the scraper will update dynamically (up to 100 players, currently)